miroi/DIRAC_scripts/grid_computing/README.rst

   lcg-ls -l  lfn://grid/sivvp.slovakgrid.sk/ilias

-Donwload files from SE into your server's current directory:
+Donwload files from distant SE into your current directory (must have active certificate for this VO):

 ::